beerlington/classy_enum/README.md

 ## Getting Started & Example Usage

 The most common use for ClassyEnum is to replace database lookup tables where the content and behavior is mostly static and has multiple "types".
+Please see the Wiki for a short discussion on use cases [comparing ClassyEnum to other gems](https://github.com/beerlington/classy_enum/wiki/ClassyEnum-vs-other-gems).

 In this example, I have an Active Record model called `Alarm` with an attribute called `priority`.
 Priority is stored as a string (VARCHAR) type in the database and is converted to an enum value when requested.

 ### 1. Generate the Enum